How to Use This Calculator

 The formula used to compute the overall Biodiversity Score is:

-Here, the Species Richness Score accounts for the variety of life forms present, Habitat Diversity Score measures the range of habitats, Pollinator Habitat Score assesses resources for pollinators, and Soil Biology Score reflects the health of the soil microbiome.
+Here, the Species Richness Score accounts for the variety of life forms present, Habitat Diversity Score measures the range of distinct habitat types, Pollinator Habitat Score assesses the quality of resources for pollinators, Soil Biology Score reflects the health and activity of the soil microbiome, Native Vegetation Score quantifies the proportion and condition of native plant species, and Water Habitat Score evaluates the health and connectivity of aquatic features.

 Calculating Biodiversity for a Sustainable Vineyard